Janette033/JavaScript-Projekti3/README.md

 # Project Title
-The project author is Janette, and the project name is "Finnkino Elokuvainformaatio".
+The project name is "Finnkino Elokuvainformaatio".
 This is the jQuery version.

 ## Demo link:
 https://inspiring-pothos-4b7ed2.netlify.app/